 In the picture above you can see the reclaimed peg board used to cover the walls before plastering them.
 This photo was taken during a workshop that Jeffrey held.

 The outside was wrapped with green vine maple (which was harvested from the forest you see in the photos) to help protect and hold the plaster.

 Reluctantly, tar paper was purchased to help build the roof while reclaimed cedar shakes & shingles were used to finish it up.

-For the rest of insulation a combination of recycled rigid foam insulation and local sheep wool were used.
+For the rest of the insulation, a combination of recycled rigid foam insulation and local sheep wool was used.

 Lime plaster was chosen to plaster the exterior.